chonghin33/lcm-1.13-whitepaper/README.md

 LCM introduces a novel modular semantic control system designed for use within large language models (LLMs).
 It provides a recursive framework for prompt structuring and regenerative semantic behavior using a layered approach built on **Meta Prompt Layering (MPL)**.

+LCM does not require any internal modification to the language model.
+All structural logic, modular composition, control recursion, and regenerative behavior are implemented through language itself — via prompt-based layering and semantic orchestration.

+This framework is fully language-native, requiring no fine-tuning, no scripting, and no API calls.
+It demonstrates that a large language model can act as a modular reasoning system purely through structured prompt logic.

 The system supports stable semantic loops, dynamic control modules, and regenerative prompt trees (RPTs), making it suitable for scalable, interpretable prompt-based reasoning in LLMs.

 ---